siteraiser/mvcms/Readme.txt

 2. Use an article only.
 Columns required are: articlename, published, type and content columns. (description is also used if supplied)

 © 2016 Carl Turechek
-Many libraries are used and documented in MVCMS, those copyrights and licenses should be honored as well.
+Many libraries are used and documented in PHP-MVCMS, those copyrights and licenses should be honored as well.